 I first began developing literacy materials when I was teaching Kindergarten.
 The reading and writing curriculum provided by my school didn’t fit my students’ needs, and they weren’t easy to use.
 I found myself scrambling to write lessons at the last minute.
 I was spending too much time planning lessons and making materials to go along with them.
 I wanted to devote my time and energy to what really counts – learning about my students’ needs and differentiating my instruction.

 So I began creating my own reading and writing lessons to better fit my students’ needs.
 I created plans, materials to go along with them, and then made changes as I used the lessons with my kids.
 I also began my blog to share ideas with other teachers.

 When I moved up to first and second grade, and eventually became a reading specialist, I continued to create materials to engage and challenge my students.

-Today, I work with young children and their families, and I present professional development sessions for teachers.
+Today, I’m the Director of Curriculum and Instruction for K-5 at a small private school in Tennessee.
 I have a master’s degree in literacy leadership, experience as a classroom teacher in Pre-K through 2nd grade (general education, bilingual, and dual language), and experience as a reading specialist.

-When I’m not teaching, writing, or collaborating with other teachers, I love traveling with my husband, running, spending time outdoors, taking photos, and being entertained by my cats’ antics.
+When I’m not teaching, writing, or collaborating with other teachers, I love traveling with my husband, hiking, practicing yoga, and spending time with friends.